dellapplicant-tech/Calculator/README.md

 # Calculator

-A modern and responsive calculator application built with HTML, CSS, and JavaScript.
-It performs real-time arithmetic operations with a clean interface, accurate calculations, and a smooth user experience.
+A simple and responsive calculator built using **HTML**, **CSS**, and **JavaScript**.
+It performs basic arithmetic operations with real-time calculations through a clean, intuitive, and user-friendly interface.

+### Features

+* ➕ Addition, ➖ Subtraction, ✖️ Multiplication, ➗ Division
+* ⚡ Instant calculation results
+* 📱 Responsive design for different screen sizes
+* 🎨 Clean and modern UI
+* 🚀 Lightweight and easy to use

+### Technologies Used

+* HTML5
+* CSS3
+* JavaScript (ES6)